 Coming soon

-Funded by the European Social Fund under ESF-SI-2024-UA-01: Innovative Approaches to Mitigate the Societal Consequences of Russia’s War of Aggression Against Ukraine within EU Countries.
+Co-funded by the European Social Fund under ESF-SI-2024-UA-01: Innovative Approaches to Mitigate the Societal Consequences of Russia’s War of Aggression Against Ukraine within EU Countries.

-Disclaimer: Funded by the European Union.
+Disclaimer: Co-Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Social Fund Agency.
 Neither the European Union nor the Granting Authority can be held responsible for them.